Benchmarking Universal Machine Learning Interatomic Potentials for Elastic Property Prediction: Results and Analysis

 Beyond elasticity, stability classification provides another essential benchmark for evaluating model performance.
-Figure~\ref{fig:stability_classification} compares the stability predictions of the four uMLIPs against DFT references.
+Fig.~\ref{fig:stability_classification} compares the stability predictions of the four uMLIPs against DFT references.
 SevenNet and MACE achieve the highest performance, with accuracies of 98.3\% and 98.1\%, respectively, and F1 scores approaching 0.99, reflecting well-balanced capability in identifying both stable and unstable materials.
 MatterSim ranks closely behind, while CHGNet reaches only 93.4\% accuracy, significantly lower than the others and showing a higher rate of missed unstable samples.
-The confusion matrix analysis further indicates that both MACE and SevenNet exhibit consistently high precision ($\approx 0.997$) and recall (>0.98), underscoring their robustness and reliability in large-scale stability screening tasks.
-Cross-model agreement analysis indicates strong overlap, with more than 10,700 materials consistently classified by both MACE and SevenNet in line with DFT.
-This highlights their superior generalization ability in stability classification across diverse material systems.

-In addition, analysis of the computational efficiency for elastic property evaluations, as shown in Fig.~\ref{fig:processing_time_boxplot}, reveals that MACE achieves the best overall performance, with an average processing time of 1.132 seconds per structure and the lowest standard deviation of 0.061 seconds.
+In addition, analysis of the computational efficiency for elastic property evaluations, as shown in Fig.~S1, reveals that MACE achieves the best overall performance, with an average processing time of 1.132 seconds per structure and the lowest standard deviation of 0.061 seconds.
 CHGNet follows closely, with an average of 1.212 seconds per structure.
 MatterSim has an average processing time of 1.853 seconds per structure but exhibits high standard deviation of 0.710 seconds, likely influenced by material complexity.
 Due to its large number of parameters, SevenNet has the highest computational cost, with an average processing time of 2.770 seconds per structure, 2.4 times that of the fastest model.